Aggersvold: Architecture

+The present main building was originally constructed between 1833 and 1835, but has been rebuilt several times since.
+The most drastic changes to the building were made between 1917 and 1919, when the estate's owner Thor Timm commissioned Frederik Kiørboe to renovate the building.
+It underwent major renovations in the 2000s to return the building to its original design.

 The two-storey main building is built to a restrained Neoclassical design.
 The median risalit is decorated with pilasters and tipped by a triangular pediment.
 Monumental, Bornholmian sandstone staircases lead up to the main entrances on both sides of the building.

-The farm buildings, a three-winged complex surrounding a central courtyard, is located to the north of the main building.
+The farm buildings, a three-winged complex surrounding a central courtyard, are located to the north of the main building.

-Today

-The estate covers a total area of 344 hectares of which 324 hectares are woodland and seven hectares are pastures.

-The main building has been used as a venue for weddings, conferences and other events.
-The stables have room for 20 horses.